Harvesting Façade

 My Contributions

-As the product designer on the team, I focused on the design of the water collecting system itself.
-I developed the system’s form, structure, and mechanism, translating material research into a scalable and modular product that could be integrated into the building façade.
-I also led the development of the works-like model, prioritizing functional clarity over representation to clearly communicate how atmospheric moisture is captured, condensed, and delivered.
-Through iterative prototyping and close collaboration with architecture teammates, I bridged material-driven biodesign concepts with practical, product-scale design decisions.
+As the product designer, I developed the form, structure, and mechanism of the water-harvesting system, translating material research into a modular façade component.
+I led the development of the works-like model, prioritizing functional clarity to communicate how moisture is captured, condensed, and delivered through the system.

 Tools